Teaching AssistantPrint Page

 Anyone wishing to apply for this course must also complete the suitability declaration form which will be sent to you at the point we invite you to interview.

-You will need 5 GCSEs at Grade A*-C including English or maths, progression from Level 2 Diploma in Childcare and Education at grade B or above, as well as GCSE English or maths at Grade C or above.
+You will need 5 GCSE subjects with 4 points or C grade and above, including 4 points or C grade in English and maths.
+Alternatively progression from Level 2 Diploma in Childcare and Education at grade B or above, as well as GCSE English or maths at Grade C or above.
 You must also supply details of two personal referees who are not relatives and the college will write to them to obtain up to date references to support your application.
+You will require a clear enhanced DBS form and Barring by Association form, otherwise you will not be accepted onto this course.

 You will be required to attend an interview at the college and we will request a school or college report.